 Translators must know how people in other cultures express themselves.
 They must understand how to take a statement and make it relatable to their audience.
 In addition, a word in one language can have multiple meanings in another language.
 The translator must choose their words carefully to keep the original intent of the message intact.
 This is where machine translation lacks the skills of human translators.
 Working with a reputable translation company ensures accuracy in your delivery every time.
 Especially when it comes to the most difficult languages.

-There are some languages that are more difficult to learn and translate than others for English and French speakers.
+Some languages are more difficult to learn and translate than others for English and French speakers.
 Of the three languages that we’ve chosen to highlight, Business Insider suggests that people who have learned one of these languages have likely “invest[ed] at least 1,000 study hours and, in some cases, as many as 2,200 to become proficient.”

 Mandarin – There are 909 million native speakers of this language, so it’s an important language to know for global translation.
 Mandarin relies on tones, “meaning the intonation you put on a word can change its meaning” (Business Insider).
 Since every sound can change the entire meaning of the phrase, a translator working on corporate video subtitles, for example, must fully understand the context for accurate translation.